-Resulting estimates of global CMM emissions amount to just over 40 Mt (for 2022), within the range of other modelling efforts.
+Resulting estimates of global CMM emissions amount to just under 40 Mt (for 2023), within the range of other modelling efforts.
 Methane intensities for coking coal are generally higher because production comes from deeper mines with coal deposits of higher rank.
 Differences between input sources and IEA estimates can result from auxiliary data (e.g. satellite-based measurements) or activity data.
-For example, the IEA estimate for Australian CMM emissions is about 1.5 Mt (for 2022), above the official submission to the UNFCCC of 1.0 Mt (for 2020), this difference is mostly driven by auxiliary data, including data from studies indicating higher fossil emissions based on satellite inversions and in particular from mining in the Bowen Basin.
-Australian coal production increased by less than 1% during this period.
+For example, the IEA estimate for Australian CMM emissions is about 1.7 Mt (for 2023), above the official submission to the United Nations Framework Convention on Climate Change (UNFCCC) of 1.0 Mt (for 2020), this difference is mostly driven by auxiliary data, including data from studies indicating higher fossil emissions based on satellite inversions.
 Intensities vary significantly according to mine characteristics within each country (e.g. Australia's coking coal methane intensity is estimated to be relatively small as most of its production comes from low-depth mines with lower methane content).